AmberForrester/Developer-Platform/README.md

 <img src='' alt=''>

-<p align='center'>Online platform where Developers from around the world can create a profile, and share their work with others.
+<p align='center'>Online platform where Developers from around the world can create a profile, and share their work with others.<br>
 Built as a full stack Django application with email functionality, messaging, commenting, API development and more!
 <br />
 <br />